sequentech/documentation/docs/integrations/smart-link-auth.md

   election-id in the salt to be hashed.
 - **election-id** The unique identifier of the election.
-It is necessary to include it so that the message, which is trusted by nVotes platform because it is cryptographicall signed, associates the user-id to a specific election, and thus the same message cannot be used for different elections in the event that there are two or more elections running at once.
+It is necessary to include it so that the message, which is trusted by nVotes platform because it is cryptographically signed, associates the user-id to a specific election, and thus the same message cannot be used for different elections in the event that there are two or more elections running at once.
 The election-id will be provided by nVotes Platform for each election, and it will be a positive